 You are unable to switch water supplier, as each water company provides services to a fixed area of the UK.

-However, if you live alone it is still possible to cut your water bill quite dramatically.
+However, if you live alone it is still possible to cut your water bill quite dramatically, simply ask your supplier to install a water meter

 Adding a second driver to your car insurance policy as a named driver, especially if they are older and have a long history of no claims, can sometimes significantly lower your insurance costs.

-Make sure that you only add them as a named driver rather than insuring them as the main driver.
-Although the quote may be cheaper, if you will be driving on a daily basis then you could be breaking the law.
+Make sure that you only add them as a named driver, rather than falsely insuring them as the main driver.
+Fronting is illegal and could land you in serious trouble.

-This is called fronting, and it counts as fraud.
-Your insurer may cancel your policy, refuse a claim if you have an accident and even inform other insurance firms of your misdemeanour, making it more expensive and difficult for you get insurance in the future.
+If you get caught, your insurer may cancel your policy, refuse a claim if you have an accident and even inform other insurance firms of your misdemeanour, making it more expensive and difficult for you to get insurance in the future.

 Breakdown cover is often cheaper for a vehicle rather than an individual, so if you only drive one car, this could be a great way to save money.